 HG is defined as Nausea and Vomiting of Pregnancy (or NVP) that is severe enough to cause malnutrition, dehydration, and weight loss in pregnant women.
 These can lead to a variety of secondary effects, including Wernicke’s encephalopathy, dysfunctional liver/kidney/gallbladder, or thromboembolism.
 Negative effects on the baby can include reduced head circumference and an increased risk of developing autism.

 A GWAS, or Genome-Wide Association Study, is a method for correlating specific genes with diseases or other traits that could have a genetic component.
 Dr. Fejzo and her colleagues got data from over 17,000 participants, and used GWAS to look for genetic differences between people who had gone through HG and those who hadn’t.
-They identified two different mutations in the gene GDF-15 that were linked to HG.
+They identified two different mutations in the gene GDF-15, each linked to HG.
 GDF-15 encodes a hormone that regulates appetite.
 It’s produced by the placenta and activates the vomiting center of the brain.
 In turn, GDF-15 is activated by nutrient deficiency, long-term fasting, or other factors.

 Dr. Fejzo theorized that excess GDF-15 in pregnancy may be the result of a positive feedback loop.
 Women with a genetic variant of the GDF-15 gene start out with a higher “baseline” level of the hormone in their bodies, leading to vomiting during their pregnancy.
 NVP can often cause nutrient deficiency, and nutrient deficiency (not necessarily related to pregnancy) could activate GDF-15, and in turn cause more vomiting.
 This may create a vicious cycle, worsening the symptoms until NVP becomes full-blown HG.